ncatlab/nlab-content/pages/558.md

 There are some definitions of [[∞-groupoid]]s for which the homotopy hypothesis is a proven _theorem_ .
 Depending on where in the spectrum between [[geometric definitions of higher categories]] and [[algebraic definitions of higher categories]] a given definition of $\infty$-groupoids is located, the statement may be more or less obvious.

-For instance there is some justification for _defining_ an $\infty$-groupoid to _be_ equivalently a topological space.
+For instance there is some justification for _defining_ an $\infty$-groupoid to _be_ equivalently a topological space (considered modulo weak homotopy equivalence).
 For this definition the homotopy hypothesis is of course a tautology.

 A definition of $\infty$-groupoid that is still very geometrical but much more combinatorial is that given by [[Kan complex]]es.
 For these the homotopy hypothesis has a (non-trivial but fairly tractable) proof.
 The equivalence between Kan complexes and [[CW-complex]]es obtained this way is at the heart of all traditional [[homotopy theory]].